Safeya-Yasien/e-commerce-mern-app/DEVELOPMENT_DIARY.md

     - add "productDetails" page in "AppRouter.tsx" file
     - create 'product.types.ts' file in "types" folder
     - add "IProduct" interface in "product.types.ts" file
+    - add limit to products in "getProducts" route in "products.route.ts" file and same in "categories" section display only 8

 ##### 1527. replace fetch with axios